snowplow/documentation/docs/understanding-your-pipeline/failed-events/index.md

 ### Adaptor Failure

-This failure type is produced by the [enrichment](/docs/enriching-your-data/what-is-enrichment/index.md) application, when it tries to interpret a collector payload from the raw stream as a http request from a [3rd party webhook](/docs/collecting-data/collecting-data-from-third-parties/index.md).
+This failure type is produced by the [enrichment](/docs/enriching-your-data/what-is-enrichment/index.md) application, when it tries to interpret a Collector payload from the raw stream as a http request from a [3rd party webhook](/docs/collecting-data/collecting-data-from-third-parties/index.md).

 <details>

 The failure could be:

-1. The vendor/version combination in the collector url is not supported.
+1. The vendor/version combination in the Collector url is not supported.
 For example, imagine a http request sent to `/com.sandgrod/v3` which is a mis-spelling of the [sendgrid adaptor](http://sendgrid) endpoint.
 2. The webhook sent by the 3rd party does not conform to the expected structure and list of fields for this webhook.
 For example, imagine the 3rd party webhook payload is updated and stops sending a field that it was sending before.

 Many adaptor failures are caused by bot traffic, so do not be surprised to see some of them in your pipeline.
 However, if you believe you are missing data because of a misconfigured webhook, then you might try to fix the webhook and then [recover the failed events](/docs/managing-data-quality/recovering-failed-events/index.md).